Coda Automotive: Coda sedan

-CODA announced that net price will be US$37,250 before any electric vehicle federal tax credit, and other state and local incentives that are available in the U.S. Initial deliveries of the vehicle were planned for December 2010, but were pushed back to the second half of 2011 as CODA decided to have more time available to ensure the quality of the car, and later were again rescheduled for late 2011.
-The latest market launch was slated for February 2012, but the first deliveries to retail customers in the United States took place in March 2012.
-Initially the electric car is available only in California.
+Coda announced that the net price would be US$37,250 before any electric vehicle federal tax credit and other state and local incentives that were available in the U.S. Initial deliveries of the vehicle were planned for December 2010, but were pushed back to the second half of 2011.
+Deliveries were rescheduled again for late 2011, and then again to February 2012, with first deliveries actually taking place in March 2012.
+The car was sold only in California.

 Battery production and distribution joint-venture

-CODA has a global joint-venture with Lishen Power Battery, a global battery cell supplier to Samsung, Motorola, and Apple, for the design, manufacture, and sale of battery systems called LIO Energy Systems.
-The name was selected because “LIO” is the reverse spelling of “oil.”
-Together, CODA and Lishen developed a lithium iron phosphate battery cell for transportation, and utility applications, which includes, renewable energy (wind and solar power) storage.
+Coda formed a global joint-venture with Lishen Power Battery, a global battery cell supplier to Samsung, Motorola, and Apple.
+The joint venture was called LIO Energy Systems, and was created to design, manufacture, and sell battery systems.
+The name was selected because LIO is the reverse spelling of oil.
+Together, Coda and Lishen developed a lithium iron phosphate battery cell for transportation and utility applications, which included renewable energy (wind and solar power) storage.
 LIO Energy Systems currently operates a manufacturing facility in Tianjin and plans to build a U.S. facility in Columbus, Ohio.
-Initially, the CODA will be the primary recipient of the battery systems produced by LIO.
+Initially, the Coda sedan was to be the primary recipient of the battery systems produced by LIO.
 LIO's production capacity will total 1.4 billion amp hours in Tianjin, China at full scale.
 With the completion of the Ohio plant, total capacity will reach two billion Ah (6.3 million kWh) of energy storage.

 In May 2010, U.S. Secretary of Commerce Gary Locke visited the LIO Energy Systems facility in Tianjin as part of the Obama administration's first cabinet-level trade mission to China.
 Commenting on the visit, Locke said, "International green technology partnerships can produce rapid job growth back home and deliver energy solutions abroad, and CODA's venture proves it."